b0bh00d/Hg-Suite/README.md

 other existing branches; if no name is given, the default name "shelf" will be used and any existing "shelf" archive will be rolled.

-A comment can also be provided for the "microbranch" by using the "-c" or "--comment" option.
+A comment can also be provided for the "microbranch" by using the 'comment' option (-c/--comment).

 `shelve -c "Adds a read_state() function to the build_lib.py library" read_state`

-> Shelved the following state as microbranch as "read_state":<br>
+> Shelved the following state as microbranch "read_state":<br>
 > ! build_system\build_lib.py

 #### shelved